rickdott/master-thesis-code/docker/README.md

 The /docker directory contains the files required to build and run the docker image that is used for development on UU servers or at home.
 This allows everyone that uses this software to use the same versions of packages etc.

 ### Building and/or starting the Docker image
 1. Make sure Docker is installed and available from the command line.
-The `*.sh` files included in this folder can be used to install additional dependencies or software, like Docker, GitHub CLI and Visual Studio Code.
+The `install_*.sh` files included in this folder can be used to install additional dependencies or software, like Docker, GitHub CLI and Visual Studio Code.
 2. Make sure you have cloned the [hmp-ai package](https://github.com/rickdott/) and [this](https://github.com/rickdott/master-thesis-code) repository to the same folder, your folder structure should look like:

 GIT/\